We’re about to suggest something that might seem a little counterintuitive … but it’s actually pretty amazing advice (we’re not taking credit for it).

 And if you’re going through an extra tough time right now, consider setting a really exciting goal… because it can be incredibly energizing and help you take your focus off some of the other things going on.

 We recently worked towards a big goal of hiking 70+ miles with 20K+ elevation gain in New Zealand over 10 days.
 This was my “big hairy audacious goal” I wanted to achieve for my 50th birthday.
 It was a great way to stay focused on our fitness, nutrition and really improved our focus & mindset!
-We talked about it in our Facebook Live, you can check it out here:

 We’ve had clients train to hike mountains, do triathlons, and more after losing a loved one or going through a divorce.